Your complete guide to Landscaping, Retaining Wall and Paving Prices

 Doing a DIY project is very rewarding but requires thought, careful planning, the proper tools, the right materials as well as some lifting and patience!

-And of course, once the job is done, you can help maintain your pavers by applying a sealer and also read through our Paver Maintenance brochure to tackle any stains and marks and keep your project looking great!
+And of course, once the job is done, you can help maintain your pavers by applying a sealer and also read through our Paver Maintenance blog to tackle any stains and marks and keep your project looking great!

 Sealing pavers, concrete blocks and masonry walling or veneer stone assists in the protection of products from damage it may face from weather, grime, mould, dirt and other substances like food and wine spillages.
 Sealers help to repel particles that may stain or stick into the surface or the product and make cleaning easier.
 Some sealers penetrate into the product and help to prevent and eliminate corrosion or salt attack.
 Some sealers can also enhance the colour of a product whilst others offer a natural unaltered appearance.
 At APC we recommend sealers that are locally made, easy to apply and long lasting up to 8 to 12 years before re-application is required.